TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 **Idea:**
 - Since each row is sorted, we can count:
-  * How many elements in matrix are â‰¤ mid?
+  * How many elements in matrix are ≤ mid?
 - If we can count that efficiently, we can binary search the value of the median, not position.
 - Median position (0-indexed):
   * k = (N*M)/2
 - We need the smallest value x such that:
   * countLessOrEqual(x) > k
 - Key Insight
-- Every row sorted â†’ count elements â‰¤ mid in a row using binary search.
+- Every row sorted → count elements ≤ mid in a row using binary search.

 **Steps:**
 - Compute: